pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 This document describes how to migrate data from a MySQL-compatible database on a cloud provider (Amazon Aurora MySQL, Amazon Relational Database Service (RDS), or Google Cloud SQL for MySQL) or on-premises to TiDB Cloud using the Data Migration feature of the TiDB Cloud console.

 This feature helps you migrate your source databases' existing data and ongoing changes to TiDB Cloud (either in the same region or cross regions) directly in one go.

+If you want to migrate incremental data only, see [Migrate Incremental Data from MySQL-Compatible Databases to TiDB Cloud Using Data Migration](/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md).

 ## Limitations